 - Will be fully qualified and licensed to drive the tow vehicle. - Will follow the directions provided by the Tow Team Supervisor. - 7.2.3 AMARG Towing Operations.
-Towing operations at AMARG are categorized into two types: - a.
-When towing operations are required this technical order will be utilized in conjunction with MDS specific technical orders as applicable.
+Towing operations at AMARG are categorized into two types: - 1.
+Operational aircraft, with operable brake system, and cockpit access.
+Operational aircraft will be towed in accordance with applicable technical data.